voicehacks/modules/fish-feeder/README.md

 # Fish Feeder Skill
 Here we will walk through the process of creating a skill to see when we last fed our pet fish.
-We'll eventually add intents to add our own name, our fish's name, and update and report how many times we've fed our fish.
+We'll eventually add intents that remember and speak the user's name, our fish's name, and update and report how many times we've fed our fish.

 ## Create our first intent